SBRG/ssbio/docs/instructions/emboss.rst

 * How do I cite EMBOSS?

     - Rice P, Longden I & Bleasby A (2000) EMBOSS: the European Molecular Biology Open Software Suite.
 Trends Genet.
 16: 276–277 Available at: http://www.ncbi.nlm.nih.gov/pubmed/10827456

+* I'm having issues running EMBOSS programs...

+    - See the `ssbio wiki`_ for (hopefully) some solutions - or add yours in when you find the answer!

 API